edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <p>This is the best way I could find of describing the data.</p>

 <p>19% (3) of female composers and 36% (69) of male composers individually have more than 1 song in the book.</p>

+<p>Some female composers who have 1 song in the 1991 edition had more songs in earlier editions.</p>

 <h2 id="toc_4">How popular are the songs by female composers?</h2>